The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Discussions

 \begin{conj} Let $X$ be a $\mathbb{Q}$-Fano variety.

-\begin{enumerate} \item If $X$ is not modified K-semistable, there is a (non-equivariant) $\mathbb{R}$-degeneration (cf. \cite{DerSze, CSW}) of $X$ whose central fiber is a modified K-semistable $\mathbb{Q}$-Fano variety whose Donaldson-Futaki invariant attains the infimum of the Donaldson-Futaki invarinats over all $\mathbb{R}$-degenerations.
+\begin{enumerate} \item If $X$ is not modified K-semistable, there is a (non-equivariant) $\mathbb{R}$-degeneration (cf. \cite{DerSze, CSW}) of $X$ whose central fiber is a modified K-semistable $\mathbb{Q}$-Fano variety whose H-invariant attains the infimum of the H-invariants over all $\mathbb{R}$-degenerations.
 Moreover, these degenerations are unique up to isomorphisms.

 \item If $X$ is modified K-semistable with respect to a torus action $T$, then there is a $T$-equivariant degeneration $\mathcal{X}' \to \Delta$ of $X$ whose central fiber $X_0'$ is a K-polystable $\mathbb{Q}$-Fano $T$-variety (modified K-polystable with respect to the $T$-action).
-Moreover, any two such $T$-equivariant degenerations $\mathcal{X}_1' \to \Delta, \mathcal{X}_2' \to \Delta$ are equivalent in the sense of the $T$-equivariant version of \cite[Definition 6.1.]{BHJ}. \end{enumerate} \end{conj}
+Moreover, any two such $T$-equivariant degenerations $\mathcal{X}_1' \to \Delta, \mathcal{X}_2' \to \Delta$ are equivalent up to scaling in the sense of the $T$-equivariant version of \cite[Definition 6.1.]{BHJ}, not only they have isomorphic central fibres. \end{enumerate} \end{conj}

 This conjecture is related to \cite[Conjecture 3.7.]{CSW} and is an analogy of the Harder-Narasimhan filtration for torsion-free coherent sheaves and the Jordan-H\"older filtration for semistable coherent sheaves (see \cite{HL}) as already observed in \cite[Remark 3.6.]{DerSze}.
 We include the singular case for the future application to the Question \ref{singular moduli}.